 I am a Researcher at the Center for Research on Computation and Society at Harvard University.
-I work on statistical methods for broad problems in quantitative social science, such as missing data, measurement error, open data exploration and privacy preservation.
+I work on machine learning and statistical methods for broad problems in quantitative social science, such as missing data, measurement error, privacy preservation and human-guided machine learning.
 I also build software tools to implement these methodological solutions.

 This prototype system will allow researchers with sensitive datasets to make differentially private statistics about their data available through data repositories, such as the Dataverse platform.
 The system will allow researchers to: upload private data to a secured Dataverse archive, decide what statistics they would like to release about that data, and release privacy preserving versions of those statistics to the repository, that can be explored through a curator interface without releasing the raw data, including interactive queries.
 This system was created by the Privacy Tools for Sharing Research Data project.
 Differential privacy is a mathematical framework for enabling statistical analysis of sensitive datasets while ensuring that individual-level information cannot be leaked.

 Amelia II "multiply imputes" missing data in a single cross-section (such as a survey), from a time series (like variables collected for each year in a country), or from a time-series-cross-sectional data set (such as collected by years for each of several countries).
 The program also generalizes existing approaches by allowing for trends in time series across observations within a cross-sectional unit, as well as priors that allow experts to incorporate beliefs they have about the values of missing cells in their data.
 Amelia II also includes useful diagnostics of the fit of multiple imputation models.
 The program works from the R command line or via a graphical user interface that does not require users to know R.